l1j9m4-0n1/l1j9m4-0n1/README.md

 ### Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Linux.
-- 🌱 I’m currently learning CTFs
+- 🌱 I’m currently learning CTFs.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Github.
-- 🤔 I’m looking for help with PWN
+- 🤔 I’m looking for help with Pwnable.
-- 💬 Ask me about ...
+- 💬 Ask me about $$$.
 - ⚡ Fun fact: >_@

 <hr>